 The oiling system is entirely automatic, requiring no attention other than to replenish the oil supply, in the crank case only, at intervals which can safely equal the longest permissible interval between general inspections of other car equipment.
 This is a simple matter, since there is but one place in which to pour oil-a fitting which also serves as a gauge to indicate the oil level.
+The compressor should be filled with oil to a level within 1⁄2 inch of the top of the filler.

-The cheeks of the crank shaft are extended to form oil throwers which splash a copious amount of oil on to the front and back walls of the crank case and on to the cover as the crank shaft rotates.
+The cheeks of the crank shaft are extended to form oil throwers, which splash a copious amount of oil on to the front and back walls of the crank case and on to the cover as the crank shaft rotates.
 The oil thrown against the front wall drips down on to the pistons and thoroughly lubricates them.
 The oil thrown up on to the cover drains from ribs provided for this purpose into both crank shaft bearings and the connecting rod bearing, providing these parts with flood lubrication.
-Some of the oil dropping on the connecting rod flows down a groove in the top of the rod to the wrist pin bearing.
+Some of the oil dropping on the connecting rod flows down a groove in the top of the rod to the gudgeon pin bearing.
 The oil splashed against the back wall of the crank case flows down into a trough by which it is conducted into the gear case.
 Some of this oil is carried up by the gear and thrown off into a trough fixed to the crank case chamber cover and so arranged above the gear as to drop a definite and ample amount of oil into the armature bearings, the surplus flowing back into the gear case.